lane-willis/notes/for-faculty/mission-trips-faculty/professor-faq.md

    * An appropriate total for an international trip is under $4000 total.

 ### What kind of receipts should we be keeping?
-   * **Kelly answer this one.
-Need help**
+   * Answer Coming Soon!

 ### What expenses do we charge to a ministry/school card and what expenses do we charge to a personal card?
-   * **Kelly answer this one.
-Need help**
+   * Answer Coming Soon!

 ### Can we give people money while in-country?
    * We strongly advise against handing money out while on a trip, especially in rural locations.
-For a good explanation on this, look into the book *When Helping Hurts* by Brian Fikkert and Steve Corbett.
+For a good explanation on this, look into the book [*When Helping Hurts* by Brian Fikkert and Steve Corbett].

 ---